**Revised Summer 2020, approved at the October 25th, 2020 AGM**

 3.4 To cooperate with the other organizations and with the District City of Winnipeg staff to provide recreation activities.

 3.5 To promote activities through which funds may be raised to support the activities of the Centre.

 3.6 To plan for the continued operation of the Centre and its program through the recruitment and training of volunteers.

 3.7 To provide delegates to and support the programs and policies of the District Community Centres Board (DCCB) and the GCWCC.

 4.1 The Centre shall be defined to include an active governing board, elected annually by the membership.

-4.3 The Board shall include but not be limited to the Executive Committee and the following members: Basketball Director, Mini Soccer Director, Soccer Director, Hockey Director, Baseball Director, Volleyball Director, Public Communications Director, Fundraising/Special Events Director, the Manager, and 4 Members at Large.
+4.3 The Board shall include but not be limited to the Executive Committee and the following members: Basketball Convenor, Mini Soccer Convenor, Soccer Convenor, Hockey Convenor, Baseball Convenor, Volleyball Convenor, Boxing Convenor, Orioles Bike Cage Director, Communications Director, Social Activities/Special Events Director, the Manager, and a maximum of six Members at Large.

 4.4 Signing officer means any person(s) authorized to sign any instrument on behalf of the Centre.

 North: Notre Dame Avenue, from the CPR Line to Sherburn Street; Sherburn Street to Sargent Avenue; Sargent Avenue to Sherbrook Street; Sherbrook Street, north to Notre Dame Avenue; Notre Dame Avenue, east to Balmoral Street.